Download Careers360 App

 Uses of Cations and Anions:

 In our daily lives, cations play a crucial function.
 Blood pressure regulation and muscular contraction are both dependent on sodium, potassium, and magnesium ions.
-The calcium ion is a crucial component of bone structure.
+Calcium ions are a crucial component of bone structure.
 Water softeners can use sodium ions to eliminate other hazardous elements.

 Also read -